zhmichael007/access-boundary-access-token/README.md

 <img src="./images/allowServiceAccountCredentialLifetimeExtension2.jpg" width="350">

 4. Generate a key file from this service account, rename the service account key file to "gcs_sa_key.json" and put it to the same folder as pom.xml

+5. Modify the Bucket name to your own in file AccessBoundaryTokenTest.java, this line: "String bucketName = "gcs-token";"

-5. Compile and run the java code, you will see the output of the tokens each 5 seconds:
+6. Compile and run the java code, you will see the output of the tokens each 5 seconds:
 ```
 mvn compile
 mvn exec:java -Dexec.mainClass=com.test.AccessBoundaryTokenTest